johnidm/suricate/README.md

-The propouse of this project is to have fun.
+The propose of this project is to have fun.

-suricate is a simple tool to collect data on Twitter to analyse and classify social bots accounts
+Suricate is a simple tool to collect data on Twitter to analyse and classify social bots accounts

 Suricate (in Brazilian Portuguese) is a small species of foraging mammal that is found inhabiting the harsh conditions of the open and arid, semi-desert plains in southern Africa, [see more](https://a-z-animals.com/animals/meerkat/).